jumpers775/Tempo/README.md

 ## Info on V2

-V2 of this bot is an ambitious (mostly) rewrite, and it will take some time.
+V2 of this bot is a complete rewrite of the bot.
 The following is planned:

 - [X] Plugins
     - Each platform will be a plugin